-- 1. In the Waveform window select the /testbench/dut/sineSel[1:0] signal, as shown in Figure 25. - 2.
-In the waveform sidebar menu, click the Go to Time 0 button K.
+- 1. In the Waveform window select the /testbench/dut/sineSel[1:0] signal, as shown in the following figure. - 2.
+In the waveform sidebar menu, click the Go to Time 0 button .

 The current marker moves to the start of the simulation run.